gurumojo/text/neurodiversity/engagement.md

 [A sad reality](https://www.kwch.com/2021/03/15/letter-to-employer-posted-on-linkedin-goes-viral/)
 showed a hand written plea for employment from a young autistic job seeker circulating on LinkedIn recently.
-Inspiration porn?
-Inspired job application?
+Did it go viral and capture multiple national network newsrooms because it was inspiration porn?
+Or an inspired job application?
 You decide....
+I know which one I've seen represented more often (and it isn't growing any savings accounts).

 I will say this: I'm weary of capitalism's reach into my living room.
 My very way of being is controlled by others unless I manage to amass a large enough pool of resources to force my opinion on a less fortunate group.
 This, not by choice, by compulsion having faced unexplained rejection in every forum over decades of searching for a place I truly fit in and receive much needed support.
-This is the system accepted through silence working as intended.
+This is a system accepted through silence of privileged working as intended.

 While interviewing each of my last few managers one important question was posed each time which garnered only lies in reply: